opentensor/developer-docs/docs/index.md

-## Validate or mine
+## Participate

-You can participate in an existing subnet as either a subnet validator or a subnet miner.
-Follow the below links.
+You can participate in an existing subnet as either a subnet validator or a subnet miner, or by staking your TAO to running validators.

 <ResponsiveCards>
     <ResponsiveCard
+    icon={RiTeamLine}
+    title='Staking and Delegation'
+    link='staking-and-delegation'
+    body='Get to know how staking and delegating in the Bittensor network.' />
+    <ResponsiveCard
     icon={MdOutlineChecklistRtl}
-    title='1.
-Checklist for validating and mining'
-    link='subnets/checklist-for-validating-mining'
-    body='When you are preparing to be a subnet validator or a subnet miner, use this checklist to get ready.' />
+    title='Mining in Bittensor'
+    link='./miners'
+    body='Get ready to mine on Bittensor subnets' />
     <ResponsiveCard
     icon={GiArchiveRegister}
-    title='2.
-Register, validate and mine'
-    link='subnets/register-validate-mine'
-    body='Follow these steps to register and become a miner, or stake your TAO and become a validator.' />
+    title='Mining in Bittensor'
+    link='./validators'
+    body='Get ready to validate on Bittensor subnets' />
     <ResponsiveCard
     icon={BiMath}
-    title='3.
-Emissions'
+    title='Emissions'
     link='emissions'
-    body='Learn how the emissions harvest for validators and miners is calculated.' />
+    body='Learn how emissions for validators and miners are calculated.' />
-    <ResponsiveCard
-    icon={RiTeamLine}
-    title='4.
-Staking and Delegation'
-    link='staking-and-delegation'
-    body='Get to know how staking and delegating your TAO works in the Bittensor network.' />
     <ResponsiveCard
     icon={RiGovernmentLine}
     title='Governance'